-The tendon of the obliquus externus being exposed, a nerve will be found piercing it about two inches above the pubes-the hypogastric branch of the ilio-hypogastric from the 1st lumbar; and another may be seen issuing from the external abdominal ring upon the spermatic cord-the ilio-inguinal (n) also from the 1st lumbar (Fig. 96).
-The former is distributed to the skin above the pubes, the latter to that of the groin, as well as that of the scrotum and penis or labium, according to the sex.
+The tendon of the obliquus externus being exposed, a nerve will be found piercing it about two inches above the pubes-the iliohypogastric from the 1st lumbar; and another may be traced upon the spermatic cord-the ilio-inguinal (n) also from the 1st lumbar (Fig. 96).